AngMaher/JavaScript-Project-Rock-Paper/README.md

 ### Colour Palette
 * A dark blue background was choosen against and off white colour for the game area.

-insert colors used:
+Main Colours Used:

-antiquewhite rgb(28, 42, 54)
+antiquewhite, rgb(28, 42, 54)

 ### Typography
 * I used google fonts to select and use Monospace as I feel it gives a space feel to the site.